hexops/machengine.org/content/pkg/mach-opus.md

     </span>
 </div>

-Opus audio decoding and encoding for Zig via the battle-hardened xiph.org libopus
+Opus audio decoding and encoding for Zig via the battle-hardened xiph.org libopus and libopusfile

 ## Experimental